izeimai/Portfolio/README.md

 https://izeimai.github.io/Portfolio/

 This is my work portfolio to display the web applications I made.
-I switched over to a free Bootstrap template that keeps all components on one page rather than three separate pages (About, Portfolio and Contacts) generated in the first week of class.
+I switched over to a free Bootstrap template that keeps all components on one page rather than three separate pages (About, Portfolio and Contacts) generated during the first week of coding bootcamp.
+The grayscale, minimalistic aesthetic appeals to me because I believe that simple frameworks highlight the content best.

 ## [Start Bootstrap - Grayscale](https://startbootstrap.com/template-overviews/grayscale/)